adamjohnst21/website/docs/index.md

 ### About me
 I am currently an MSc GIS student at the University of Leeds.
 You can find out more about me on me LinkedIN or twitter page (click images at bottom of page)

+I will keep track of any programming projects on GitHub and create a webpage for those which have been completed.

+*Coming soon:*
+- 'WHICH PUBS ARE WITHIN 30 MINUTES WALK OF JONNY’S OFFICE?' a python program from my Undergrad at Manchester
+- 'Unmamed' python program to identify bodies of water from satellite radar imagery

 ### CV

-Please click [here](https://github.com/adamjohnst21/agent_based_model/blob/master/docs/fModel.PNG?raw=true) for my CV
+Please click [here](https://github.com/adamjohnst21/website/raw/master/AdamJohnston_CV.docx) for my CV